anushaAnu333/anushaAnu333/README.md

 <div align="center" size='20px'>
  <h3>
- An passionate full-stack developer with a specialization in MERN stack.
+ An passionate full-stack developer with a specialization in MERN Stack.
 Self motivated and eager to work in tech-based companies.
 Love to learn new skills and contribute to the community.
  </h3>
 </div>